Export and import your data

 Import data

-You export data by means of the Data import screen, that you access by clicking the corresponding link from the menu.
+You import data by means of the Data import screen, that you access by clicking the corresponding link from the menu.

 ../_images/admin_import.png